International Award for Young People

 The Award Programme was first introduced in India in 1962 with a view to encouraging young people in the country to achieve their full growth potential within the framework of Indian society, to improve their moral, social and intellectual well-being.

-Later, need was felt to rename award scheme as International Award for Young People to appeal a more global perspective.
+The award has been renamed as International Award for Young People to appeal a more global perspective.

 - 1. To learn how to give useful service to others.